 Should You Get Custom Liquid Cooling?

 You should get custom liquid cooling if you’re a hardcore gamer, a crypto miner, or someone who puts their GPU and CPU to their highest capabilities.
-Custom liquid cooling lets you target which components need to be cooled (and how much), putting your PC’s longevity in your hands.
+It also lets you target which components need to be cooled (and how much), putting your PC’s longevity in your hands.

 Consider these reasons you SHOULD get custom liquid cooling:

 - Hardcore gamers will almost always benefit from custom liquid cooling.
 It lets you use your CPU and GPU without overheating, which lets them work as hard as possible.
-You can set all of your games to their maximum settings as long as your PC parts can handle the specs.
+If your PC parts can handle the specs, you can set all your games to their maximum settings.

-- If you have hobbies or jobs that strain the GPU or CPU, custom cooling is worth looking into.
+- Custom cooling is worth looking into if you have hobbies or jobs that strain the GPU or CPU.
 It could be the difference between smooth work projects and overheating slow computers.
-Custom liquid cooling is also a nice upgrade from AIO liquid cooling for those who have experience building computers.
+It is also a nice upgrade from AIO liquid cooling for those who have experience building computers.

 Next, consider these reasons you SHOULDN’T get custom liquid cooling: